The 4.8GW Kusile power station is expected to be one of the world’s largest coal-fired power plants upon completion.

 Power station financing

-Funds to the tune of R31bn are being provided by French banks, including Calyon, BNP Paribas, Societe Generale, Natixis and CIC.
-BNP Paribas is serving as a documentation bank, facility agent and ECA agent.
+Funds of R31bn ($2.3bn) are being provided by French banks, including Calyon, BNP Paribas, Societe Generale, Natixis and CIC.
+BNP Paribas is serving as a documentation bank, as well as a facility and export credit agency (ECA) agent.

-The funds are provided through a fixed interest rate loan covered by COFACE, the French Export Credit Agency.
+The funds are provided through a fixed-interest rate loan covered by COFACE, the French ECA.
 The loan can be repaid over 12 years, after the commissioning of relevant units of the power plant.

 A $122.4m contract for the plant automation was awarded to Alstom in February 2010.
-Under the contract, the ALSPA Series 6 distributed control system (DCS) from Alstom will be installed in the power plant.
-The system will control all the plant’s equipment, including turbines, generators and other components.
+Under the contract, the ALSPA Series 6 distributed control system (DCS) from Alstom is installed in the power plant.
+The system controls all the plant’s equipment, including turbines, generators and other components.

-Anglo Coal’s subsidiary, Anglo Inyosi Coal, will supply the necessary fuel to the Kusile power plant.
-About 17 million tons of coal will be supplied by Anglo Inyosi Coal for a period of 47 years.
-In addition, the fuel will also be supplied from New Largo reserve.
+Anglo Coal’s subsidiary, Anglo Inyosi Coal, was contracted to supply the necessary fuel to the Kusile power plant.
+Approximately 17 million tons of coal will be supplied by Anglo Inyosi Coal for a period of 47 years.
+In addition, the fuel will be supplied from the New Largo reserve.

 Bateman Engineering Group was contracted to carry out materials handling work at the plant.
-Scope of work includes construction of the overland and in plant conveyors, stockyards, civil works and electrical and instrumentation work.
-Bateman will also install stacking and reclaiming equipment.
+The scope of work includes the construction of the overland and in-plant conveyors, stockyards, civil works and electrical and instrumentation work.
+Bateman is also responsible for installing stacking and reclaiming equipment.

 Kusile power plant environmental programme

 An environmental impact assessment programme was conducted in March 2006 and received the Record of Decision (ROD) in June 2007.
-The Minister of Environmental Affairs and Tourism however revised the ROD and issued environmental authorisation for the project in March 2008.
+However, the Minister of Environmental Affairs and Tourism revised the ROD and issued environmental authorisation for the project in March 2008.